A Retrieve-and-Read Framework for Knowledge Graph Link Prediction: Methodology

 \textbf{Graph-induced Self-Attention.} The attention structure ($\mathcal{A}_i$) governs the set of tokens that a particular token can attend to in the self-attention layer of the subgraph encoder.
 It helps incorporate the (sub)graph structure into the transformer representations.
-Inspired by KG-augmented PLMs \cite{he-etal-2020-bert, he2021klmo}, we define the attention structure such that 1) all node tokens can attend to each other; 2) all edge tokens can attend to each other; 3) for a particular triple $(h, r, t)$, the token pairs $(h, r)$ and $(r, t)$ can attend to each other, and 4) each token attends to itself.
-This design is motivated by the need to balance the immediate graph neighborhood of a token v.s. its global context in the subgraph.
+Inspired by KG-augmented PLMs \cite{he-etal-2020-bert, he2021klmo}, we define the attention structure (Figure~\ref{fig:model_overall}) such that 1) all node tokens can attend to each other; 2) all edge tokens can attend to each other; 3) for a particular triple $(h, r, t)$, the token pairs $(h, r)$ and $(r, t)$ can attend to each other, and 4) each token attends to itself.
+This design is motivated by the need to maintain a balance between the immediate graph neighborhood of a token vs.\ its global context in the subgraph.